psocha/psocha.github.io/book-summaries/marriage-a-history.md

 Informal cohabitation before marriage became a normal stage of the courtship process.
 Many cohabiting couples stayed that way and did not marry, most often citing a fear of being trapped, an unwillingness to get the government involved in their private matters, or an unwillingness to inherit marriage's old cultural baggage.
 Single-adult households became viable for the first time; bachelorhood became a longer phase of life, divorcees waited longer before re-marrying and were less likely to ever do so, and more people than ever attempted to live as single parents.
-In a break from historical norms, poor people became less likely than rich people to be married.
+For the first time in history, poor people became less likely than rich people to be married.

 Conservatives had been warning about the fragility of love marriages for nearly two centuries, and now the moment of reckoning had come.
 Their rhetoric was very gloomy, most commonly citing the high fraction of marriages ending in divorce, the growing fraction of adults unmarried at any given point in time, and the growing fraction of children born out of wedlock.